OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 [!include[Keyboard shortcut prerequisites](../includes/keyboard-shortcuts-prerequisites.md)]

 > [!NOTE]
-> To start with a working version of the add-in with keyboard shortcuts already enabled.
-Clone and run the [Keyboard Shortcuts PnP](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-keyboard-shortcuts) and follow along using the instructions below.
+> To start with a working version of an add-in with keyboard shortcuts already enabled, clone and run the sample [Excel Keyboard Shortcuts](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Samples/excel-keyboard-shortcuts).
+When you are ready to add keyboard shortcuts to your own add-in, continue with this article.

 There are three steps to add keyboard shortcuts to an add-in: